SteveJobs91/PyMovie/README.md

 #The PyMovie video editing software is a suite of video editing tools.

-#The PyMovie video editing software supports almost all the video and audio formats
+#The PyMovie video editing software supports almost all the video and audio formats.

+#The PyMovie video editing software also acts as a video editing module.

 The second beta of PyMovie is here with roating features, audio control features, and more.